Moni Yakim Knows How To Move You

 Yakim's class is also part of the challenging audition process at Juilliard's drama program.
 Every year, 1,800-2,000 people apply in person in San Francisco, Chicago and New York.
 That pool is winnowed to 40-50 men and women, who come to the New York City campus for tryout weekend.
 They all take Yakim's class, and ultimately, just 18 are selected.

-One of them is Ariana Gayle Stucki, a native of Utah who studied at New York University as an undergraduate and is pursuing her MFA at Juilliard.
+One of them is Arianna Gayle Stucki, a native of Utah who studied at New York University as an undergraduate and is pursuing her MFA at Juilliard.
 "It was [Yakim's] class that made me say: I need to come to this school," she says.
 "Because it was so intense and also so joyful."

 Her classmate, Gabriela Saker, is from Cuba.
 She says that because Yakim keeps a quick tempo in class, she doesn't have the opportunity to overthink.
 It's made her less self-conscious.
 "You get rid of your inhibitions, you can make a fool of yourself, but also you take the work seriously," she says.